AnthonyHewins/gtx/README.md

 # GTX

-Golang contexts for your configuration
+Very lightweight golang contexts for your project's configuration

 ## What does it do